Reading time: 7 minutes.

 Your dog may choose to seek shelter when it is actively snowing outdoors, but it is likely to want to go and play in the snow as soon as it has settled.
 Because they come from Siberia, Samoyeds are very fond of snow, and they will frolic in it for hours if they are given the opportunity to do so.

-You should make time to play with your Samoyed in the snow, and if possible, let it play in the yard even if you are busy – provided that this is safe.
+You should make time to play with your Samoyed in the snow, and if possible, let it play in the yard or swim even if you are busy – provided that this is safe.
 Your dog will probably relish the new white background and may spend hours digging, chasing, or simply sitting on the snow.

 Remember, snow is something your Samoyed’s ancestors would have been very used to seeing, so don’t be surprised if your dog goes wild when it snows and cannot wait to get out and play.